 The course is designed with the work place in mind: with refreshing and exciting content that is up to date and fit for purpose.
 It is particularly suitable for students who want to take the pathway of acting, dance, music and theatre production.

-You will practically apply your skills and knowledge in preparation for future study or the workplace, as well as developing technical and performance skills alongside theoretical knowledge and understanding to underpin your skills.
+You will practically apply your skills and knowledge in preparation for future study or the workplace.
+As well as developing technical and performance skills, you will also develop theoretical knowledge and understanding to underpin your skills.